Benefits

 Modest semen parameter improvements (small Ayurvedic clinical trials)

-Rath 2013 (PMC3902593, Ayu) clinical evaluation in healthy male volunteers (ages 20-40) showed Chlorophytum borivilianum root tubers produced statistically significant improvements in semen volume, sperm count, and sperm motility — with most prominent effect on volume and count.
-Modest serum testosterone increase also observed.
-Limited by small sample, single-center Ayurvedic context, and lack of placebo control in some study designs.
+A clinical evaluation in healthy male volunteers showed Chlorophytum borivilianum root tubers produced statistically significant improvements in semen volume, sperm count, and sperm motility, with the most prominent effect on volume and count, plus a modest serum testosterone increase.
+Limited by small sample, single-center Ayurvedic context, and lack of placebo control in some designs.

 Animal aphrodisiac effects (rat models)

-Multiple rat studies show Chlorophytum borivilianum extracts (100-250 mg/kg) reduce mount latency, ejaculation latency, and post-ejaculatory latency while increasing mount frequency and attractiveness toward female.
-Das 2016 (PMID 26952773, Andrologia) standardized extract in rats showed enhanced sexual vigor, libido, and sperm parameters at 125 and 250 mg/kg over 28 days.
-Consistent rat aphrodisiac effect — but human translation requires more rigorous controlled trials.
+Multiple rat studies show Chlorophytum borivilianum extracts reduce mount latency, ejaculation latency, and post-ejaculatory latency while increasing mount frequency and attractiveness toward females, with enhanced sexual vigor, libido, and sperm parameters.
+A consistent rat aphrodisiac effect, but human translation requires more rigorous controlled trials.

 Anabolic effects (animal models)